-After a 2-0 defeat over the world’s best CS:GO team in Team Liquid, Peter ‘dupreeh’ Rasmussen spoke with Frankie Ward and Dexerto about their surprising map pick, their desire to win another major, and the secret to becoming the best team.
+After a 2-0 victory over the world’s best CS:GO team in Team Liquid, Astralis' Peter ‘dupreeh’ Rasmussen spoke with Frankie Ward and Dexerto about their surprising map pick, their desire to win another major, and the secret to becoming the best team.

 The former kings of Counter-Strike, the Danish dynasty in Astralis are back on their top form, winning a statement series against Team Liquid, who have been dominating 2019 while Astralis struggled.